 Other income contains fees, commissions and charges received; income from currency revaluation; interests received from intragroup loans; rental income; and other income not related to insurance activities.
-Many unrelated factors cause the observed insignificant decrease of other income in the year 2021.
+The increase observed in 2022 in other incomes is mainly caused by interests received from intragroup loans and incomes related to currency revaluation.